AmanUpadhyay1211/FireBase-Auth/README.md

 - Check connection string format
 - Ensure network access is allowed (if using Atlas)

+## Architecture Documentation

+This application uses a hybrid authentication architecture combining Firebase Auth with MongoDB and JWT sessions.
+For detailed architectural decisions and explanations, see [ARCHITECTURE_DOCUMENTATION.md](./ARCHITECTURE_DOCUMENTATION.md).

 ## Firebase Documentation

 This application heavily integrates with Firebase for authentication.
 For comprehensive Firebase integration details, see [FIREBASE_DOCUMENTATION.md](./FIREBASE_DOCUMENTATION.md).